Updates

 Ready to run the same test on your own content?

 The Opus Clip editor — caption correction, style customization, and export controls.
-Correcting the 3% of errors in 97%-accurate captions typically takes under five minutes per batch.

 Under the Hood